The Truth about Fur

 Fur products are always based on animal suffering.
 Luckily, an increasing number of fashion chains go fur-free.

-our demands...
+Our demands...

 • Fashion companies stop selling of fur products!